outstandn/fomcon/README.md

 Python environment used for this development is anaconda 2019.3, but pycharm should word perfectly.
 The "environment.uml" file contains the python library packages used in the development of this software.

 # Setup guide for Windows
-- item Install Anaconda. ( I used https://repo.anaconda.com/archive/Anaconda3-2019.03-Windows-x86_64.exe  for development)
+- item Install Anaconda. (https://repo.anaconda.com/archive/Anaconda3-2019.03-Windows-x86_64.exe was used during development and ensure that python is added to ssytems path during installation)
+- verify conda and python is install properly by running the commands below in a terminal
+  - conda --version
+  - python --version
 - Install Git.
 - Navigate using the command prompt to any desired directory of choice
-- Clone FOMCONpy from its repository(git clone https://github.com/outstandn/fomcon.git).
+- Clone FOMCONpy from its repository (git clone https://github.com/outstandn/fomcon.git).
 - Change current working directory to "fomconpy": cd fomcon
-- Create "fomcon" environment: conda env create -f environment.yml
+- Create "fomcon" environment:
+  - conda create -n fomcon python=3.7.7 numpy=1.18.1 scipy=1.4.1 pandas=1.0.3 xlrd=1.2.0 matplotlib=3.1.3 pip=20.0.2 pyqt=5.9.2
+- Activate 'fomcon' environemnt
-- Activate fomcon environment: conda activate fomcon
+  - conda activate fomcon
+- install other needed libraries in same 'fomcon' environment using command below -pip install control addict

 # Setup guide for Linux
 Open a terminal and enter the following commands: